 9. Make Lists Before You Get to the Market

 Before you get to the market, make a list of everything you hope to purchase, preferably with pictures or detailed descriptions.
-Having a list lets you hone in on your target items fast without relying on potentially faulty mental notes or maps for support.
+Having a list allows you to hone in on your target items fast without relying on potentially faulty mental notes or maps for support.
 As you work through the market, check each purchased item off your list.

-It’s also a good idea to keep a separate wishlist of items that you don’t need right away and don’t necessarily expect to encounter on market day, but that you’d be willing to buy if circumstances allow.
+It’s also a good idea to keep a separate wishlist of items you don’t need right away and don’t necessarily expect to encounter on market day, but that you’d be willing to buy if circumstances allow.
 On market day, you can add any items that catch your eye to this list, assuming you’re not ready to pull the trigger.

 On market day, time is of the essence.
 When you first arrive at the market, head straight for the best deals – usually the stalls in the center and back of the market, away from the edges and main entrance.
 Hampered by lower visibility and foot traffic, vendors in these parts of the market compensate with deeper discounts and greater flexibility in negotiations.
 By contrast, vendors at the front and sides of the market can charge a premium for convenience.

 This rule doesn’t apply to every item you find at the flea market.
 However, before you add a purportedly rare or valuable antique or craft to your collectible collection, you need to know whether it’s genuine.